qudrxt/file_utility/README.md

 On default, the utility reads the **first 10 lines** - entire file if it has less than 10 lines, and writes the content of these lines to standard output.

-The number of lines read can be modified by employing the *-n* argument followed by the number of lines desired.
-This will read the desired number of lines from the **start** of the file.
+The number of lines read can be modified by employing the *-n* argument followed by the number of lines desired, will read the desired number of lines from the **start** of the file.

 The position of reading can be changed by employing the *-L* argument which modifies to reading to read the **last** m number of lines.